splunk/public-o11y-docs/admin/subscription-usage/dpm-usage.rst

 -  Average Reporting Frequency for the Day: The time (in seconds) between successive data points, averaged across the number of time series associated with the dimension name and value, and over the course of the 24 hour period represented by the date of the report.
 For example, a value of 10 means the data is being sent every 10 seconds, i.e. has a 10s frequency; a value of 60 means that the data is being sent every minute, i.e. has a 1m frequency; and a value of 300 means that the data is being sent every 5 minutes, i.e. has a 5m frequency, as is the case with standard AWS CloudWatch metrics.

    Note that frequency is calculated as an average across all of the time series associated with the relevant dimension value, rather than measured for each individual time series.
-As a result, it may contain outliers (e.g. a time series that is reporting more slowly or with greater jitter or lag) that skew the average.
+As a result, it may contain outliers (for example, a time series that is reporting more slowly or with greater jitter or lag) that skew the average.
 For example, for data being sent every 5 minutes (300 seconds), you might see a value of 280, or a value of 315.
 Frequency should be treated as an approximate value that guides what you do with your metrics, rather than a way of auditing the precise timing of them.

 -  Number of Contributing Metric Time Series Which Were Created Today: The number of metric time series associated with the dimension name and value that were created over the course of the 24 hour period represented by the date of the report.